 To ensure you race suit and safety gear maintains its fire resistant properties and stays looking good, it is important to clean it properly.

 One of the best ways to keep your safety gear clean is to take it off when your session is done and before you start wrenching on the car.
-No matter how clean the racecar is, there will always be dirt, oil and grease that you want to avoid getting on your suit.
+No matter how clean the racecar is, there will always be dirt, oil, grease and grime that you want to avoid getting on your suit.
+Trust me I learned the hard way.

 Always follow manufactures recommend care instructions for your safety gear.

-Keep your safety gear out of direct sunlight and away from ultra violet rays which can cause fading and break down some of the fibers.
+Keep your safety gear out of direct sunlight and away from ultra violet rays which can cause fading and break down the fibers reducing their effectiveness in a fire.

 Dry cleaning is an option but unless they are familiar with fire retardant clothing and use the correct chemicals you can potentially reduce the fire retardant capability.